PipeWire/wireplumber/docs/rst/lua_api/lua_introduction.rst

     ``string.format = rogue_format`` is valid outside the sandbox.
     WirePlumber does not allow that.

-  - The standard Lua API is limited only to safe functions.
-Functions that interact with the file system, the lua modules system, the lua state, the process's state, etc are **not** allowed.
+  - The standard Lua API is limited to a subset of safe functions.
+For instance, functions that interact with the file system (io.*) and the process's state (ex.: os.exit) are **not** allowed.

     Here is a full list of Lua functions (and API tables) that are exposed:

     .. literalinclude:: ../../../modules/module-lua-scripting/wplua/sandbox.lua
       :language: lua
-      :lines: 40-55
+      :lines: 27-30

   - Object methods are not exposed in public tables.
 To call an object method you must use the method call syntax of Lua, i.e. ``object:method(params)``